Hiwonder-docs/PuppyPi/source/docs/18_mass_control.md

 rosrun puppy_control puppy_mul.py
 ```

-(7) Then open a new terminal, type 'ssh 192.168.149.119' and press Enter, enter the password 'raspberrypi', and type 'source multi_slave_env.sh 192.168.149.1' to set up the environment variables for the slave (this is for starting the multi-slave control topic, and you can also set it up as host environment variables before proceeding with steps 8 to 11).
-The command is "ssh 192.168.149.119 source multi_slave_env.sh 192.168.149.1".
+(7) Then open a new terminal, type 'ssh 192.168.149.119' and press Enter, enter the password 'raspberrypi', and type 'source multi_slave_env.sh 192.168.149.1' to set up the environment variables for the slave (this is for starting the multi-slave control topic, and you can also set it up as host environment variables before proceeding with steps (8) to (11).
+The command is "**ssh 192.168.149.119 source multi_slave_env.sh 192.168.149.1**".

 ```bash
 ssh 192.168.149.119